 Not being true or false doesn’t deflate them.
 They maintain a vibrancy — full of wisdom and provocation, like a Beethoven Sonata, Van Gogh self-portrait, or Dickinson poem.
 They can be true to our sense of the world or reality without being statements about some independent reality.
 Their wisdom and provocation are, in a sense, self-certifying, resting on no basis other than their own immediate impact and appeal.

 With the scientific revolution, starting in the 16th century, narratives are put on the defensive.
 Science gains authority at the expense of art and religion.
 Factual truth-and-falsity and the authority of culturally prevalent values, become measures of importance and reality.
-This left Biblical stories and other narratives and dramas out in the cold, versions of mere fairy tale or entertainment.
+This leaves Biblical stories and other narratives and dramas out in the cold, versions of mere fairy tale or entertainment.
 They certainly can’t be verified by “Hard Facts” and they often seem to stand apart from, or challenge rather than reinforce cultural values.
-Our appreciations give us a powerful and indispensable access to the world.
-They are neither knowledge of facts nor explicit embrace of values nor ‘mere option.’.

 We are moved by drama, liturgy, folk tales, or ‘stories my uncle would tell.’
 This brings us close to pre-literate peoples.
 To be preliterate isn’t to be ignorant or barbaric.
 It’s to rely on something apart from book learning.
 It’s to rely on ‘an ear for things’ — the ring of a poetic line, the authority of a great-uncle’s voice, the amorphous sense of a generation or the sensibility of a region.
 As ‘pre-literates,’ we attend to the stories of elders, companions, and ancestors, and to stories of and about culture heroes and literary figures, and to the sensibility of the streets or of high society.